bcantoni/mobile-websites/README.md

 The 'url' and 'title' attributes are required, and 'new' is currently unused.

+### Travis

+This project has a simple Travis CI (continuous integration) [project](https://travis-ci.org/bcantoni/mobile-websites.svg?branch=master) set up to do some minimal testing.
+At the moment it's checking to make sure all PHP files have valid syntax.

+### Docker

+For testing locally there is a simple Docker configuration included.
+The included Dockerfile creates a container using PHP and setting up a configuration which mimics cantoni.mobi.

+Scripts:
+* `./docker/run` - create the Docker container and start it; the website should be viewable on port 80 from your Docker host
+* `./docker/stop` - stop the Docker container and clean up

 ## License

 Copyright (C) 2002-2017 Brian Cantoni.
 The code and content in this project are licensed under [Creative Commons — Attribution-NonCommercial-ShareAlike 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).